Menu

 • Cribs

-It’s not always necessary to buy all these products brand new, as many families buy second-hand items or use hand-me-downs to add on to a baby’s layette set.
-Nevertheless, upfront costs associated with having a child often are quite significant.
+It’s not always necessary to buy all these products brand new, as many families buy second-hand items or use hand-me-downs to supplement a baby’s layette set.

 Frequently Asked Questions